BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-04-17-openstack-deployment-charms.md

 ```

 ## Final results and dashboard access
+At this point you should have a fully deployed OpenStack
 ```bash
 juju status --format=yaml openstack-dashboard | grep public-address | awk '{print $2}' | head -1
 ```